Our Science Travels

 The science at work: a sophisticated, innovative and evolving data and mapping initiative known as Resilient and Connected Landscapes.

 “This analysis, I call it a vision as much as a data set,” says Andy Finton, lands and climate director for the Massachusetts Chapter.
-Finton has collaborated on the initiative, which originated with Mark Anderson, Boston-based director of conservation science for the Conservancy’s Eastern United States Division, and his team.
+Finton has collaborated on the initiative, which originated with Mark Anderson, Boston-based director of conservation science for TNC’s Eastern United States Division, and his team.

 In 2016, the overarching dataset was “enhanced, refined, and expanded geographically, and multiple data sets were integrated,” Finton says.